The Gloo Mesh API helps you set up and manage an Istio service mesh in a single or many Kubernetes clusters.

 Policy*.policy.gloo.solo.io/v2Apply policies to routes or destinations within your workspace for more granular control.
 The policies help you control resilience, security, observability, traffic, and more.
 Any service in the workspace can reuse the policies you want.
 You can even export policies to other workspaces, making policies consistent across teams.

-Using Gloo Mesh API v2
+Using the Gloo API

 2. Review the API groups of objects that you can create with API v2.